 Because pillbugs do not transmit diseases, bite, or sting, they are not considered dangerous.
 Pillbugs do not cause structural damage to your property, either, so they aren’t considered damaging pests.
 They are more of a nuisance than anything else and can appear in your home in large numbers.
+Learn more about pillbugs.

 Does Innovative Pest Control Exterminate Pillbugs?

 If you’re finding pillbugs in your home, call Innovative Pest Control for pillbug extermination services.
 With our comprehensive home pest control plans, we can eliminate your current infestation and help you prevent future infestations by properly sealing your home’s entry points.

 The first step in preventing pillbugs from getting into your home is to clean up the exterior and reduce moisture sources:

 - Remove all debris, grass clippings, leaves, mulch, stones, and other items laying near your foundation that pillbugs could use as harborage sites; don’t provide pillbugs with a place to hide near your home and they won’t seek entry inside your home.